Subscriptions API migration guide

 For more information, refer to Showing selling plan groups and selling plans on a product page.

-For information on the UX guidelines and requirements around presenting selling plans to customers, refer to Online store UX guidelines for subscriptions.
+For information on the UX guidelines and requirements around presenting selling plans to customers, refer to Online store UX guidelines for purchase options.

 - Learn how to migrate existing subscription contracts to Shopify.